apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/STREAM LOAD.md

 `num_as_string` Boolean type, true means that when parsing the json data, it will be converted into a number type and converted into a string, and then it will be imported without loss of precision.

+`read_json_by_line`: Boolean type, true means that one json object can be read per line, and the default value is false.

 RETURN VALUES

 After the load is completed, the related content of this load will be returned in Json format.
 Current field included